 - Apply to relevant job opportunities: Use job search engines, industry-specific job boards, and company websites to find suitable opportunities.
 Don't limit yourself to advertised positions; consider sending speculative applications to restaurants you're interested in.

 - Prepare for interviews: Anticipate common interview questions and prepare thoughtful responses.
 Practice makes perfect.
-Also, think about questions you can ask the interviewer to show your interest in the role.
+Also, consider questions you can ask the interviewer to show interest in the role.

 - Follow-up: After an interview, send a thank you note expressing your continued interest in the role.
-If you haven't heard back within the expected timeframe, it's acceptable to follow up with a polite inquiry.
+If you haven't heard back within the expected timeframe, following up with a polite inquiry is acceptable.

 Frequently Asked Questions: Waiter/Waitress Resume Examples and Advice

 You might do dozens of things during a busy shift to provide guests with a great dining experience.
-But it can be hard to put that in writing on your resume.
-You may find yourself running out of action verbs to describe your work.
-To help you vary the language in your job descriptions, we put together this list of strong resume verbs for waiters and waitresses:
+But you may need more action verbs to describe your work.
+To help you vary the language in your job descriptions, we put together this list of solid resume verbs for waiters and waitresses:

 Action Verbs | |